RyanNgCT/CS2030/W2Lect/README.md

    forEach(x -> System.out.println("x^2 of " + x + " is " + x * x));
 ```

-Note: `jshell` uses the REPL method to check executability of the program and execute it if possible
+Note: `jshell` uses the REPL method to check executability of the program and execute it if possible.
+- $\therefore$ cannot just press enter when you have subsequent methods to call on a new line for readability.

 ```java
 jshell> IntStream.rangeClosed(1,10).